-In the case of commercial properties, in addition to a Builder's Report we recommend a Purchaser obtains a report from a Registered Engineer in respect of the structural integrity of the building.
+In the case of rural properties, in addition to a builder's report we recommend a Purchaser obtains a report from a registered engineer in respect of the structural integrity of the building.
 In the current environment of concern regarding earthquake-prone buildings and Council's minimum requirements with time limits for compliance extending to existing buildings it is desirable to obtain a report indicating the extent of compliance with National Building Standards, expressed as a percentage.
-If the building is at risk in an earthquake seek specific advice from the Structural Engineer as to the work and cost required to increase compliance to an acceptable level.
+If the building is at risk in an earthquake seek specific advice from the structural engineer as to the work and cost required to increase compliance to an acceptable level.